Inflammatory diseases in women. Causes of inflammation of the appendages

 In girls and women, inflammation can develop due to:

-• neglect of personal hygiene;
+• negligent attitude towards personal hygiene;

-• inconstancy of the sexual partner;
+• inconstancy of sexual partner;

 • difficult childbirth;